 Dr Parrington is a Fellow in Physiological Sciences (Pharmacology) and his research interests are molecular mechanisms of reproduction and early embryogenesis, the role of calcium signals in mediating key physiological events, and genomic and proteomic approaches to understanding cell signalling.

-Ben Delo Fellow & Tutor in Mathematics & Vice-Provost
+Ben Delo Fellow & Tutor in Mathematics and Vice-Provost

 Dr Richard Earl